LunaSare/datelifeMS1/review.md

 > - On page 7, second paragraph, you state that subspecies are ignored.
 What do you mean precisely?
 My guess is that you ignore the subspecific epithet and collapse to species level.
 Maybe state that more clearly.

 Thanks for pointing this out.
 We actually only ignore subspecies when retrieving data from a more inclusive taxonomic group.
 When provided by the user, subspecific taxa are processed and searched as regular species.
-We clarify this in paragraph X, page 7
+We clarify this in section X.

-It would be possible to drop the subspecific epithet and perform a more general search.
-We added this functionality to our software development plan, so that it can be soon implemented in a future iteration of the software.
+It would be possible to drop the subspecific epithet and perform a more general search, so, we added this possibility to our software development plan, so that it can be implemented in a future iteration of the software.

 ---
 > - On page 7, third paragraph: how does the TNRS deal with homonyms?
 Given that we are in the tree realm it should be possible to infer intelligently whether some label is zoological or botanical code.
 Or is Aotus simply always the monkey, which is much cooler than that Australian legume genus?